Cloudneeti/azure-security-scenarios/scenarios/sql-injection-attack-on-webapp/documentation/webapp-sql-injection.md

     * SQL DB with Threat Detection enabled and Send Alert To selected

-# Important Notes
+# Important Notes <a name="notes"></a>
+Although the deployment takes 10-15mins, the log aggregation by OMS take a few hours to get configured in the backend.
+You may not see attack/mitigation logs for detection and prevention events during the aggregation time window.
-First time it takes few hours for OMS to pull logs for detection and prevention events.
-For subsequent requests it takes 10-15 mins to reflect in OMS.
+Subsequently logs will take 10-15 mins to reflect in OMS.

-# Prerequisites
+# Prerequisites <a name="prerequisites"></a>
 Access to Azure subscription to deploy following resources
 1. Application gateway (WAF enabled)
 2. App Service (Web App)
 3. SQL Database
 4. OMS (Monitoring)

-# Deploy
+# Deploy <a name="deployment"></a>

 1. Go to Edge Browser and Open [Azure Cloud Shell](https://shell.azure.com/)
 1. Change directory to CloudDrive directory